-This space doesn’t have to be a full study.
-If you live in a tight space, just find a corner with a good environment that you can set up your desk and other stuff, and work there.
+This space doesn’t have to be a study.
+If you live in a place with limited space, find a corner with an ideal environment to set up your desk and other stuff and work there.

 It’s also best that you don’t set up your workspace on places you usually rest, like the couch or the bed.
-Since these spaces are reserved for relaxation, it can affect your mood.
+Since these spaces are often for relaxation, they can affect your mood.
 Instead of feeling productive and energized, you may feel sluggish and procrastinate.

 Keep only—and, as much as possible, all—the necessary things in your workspace.
 Avoid leaving non-work stuff with your work stuff so that you don’t get distracted.
 At the same time, as much as possible, all the things you need should also be in your workspace.
 Having an organized and precise workspace will help you be more motivated to work.

 One challenge with remote working is that since your home is also your workplace, boundaries are blurred.
 Sometimes, you don’t even notice that you’re already working past your designated hours or that you’re still entertaining work calls and messages.

 So, one of the remote working hacks you should keep in mind is to set boundaries.
 Try not to answer calls and messages related to work once you clock out.
 Of course, there can be exceptions for urgent business.
 But, as much as possible, stick to this principle so that you can maintain a work-life balance.